UEFA Announce Newest Competition...The UEFA Nations League

 - At the end of the season in EACH LEAGUE , the four GROUP winners are promoted to the next highest LEAGUE (i.e. from league B to league A, or play in the Final Four, see below) and the last placed teams from EACH GROUP are relegated to the next lowest LEAGUE (i.e. from league B to league C) for the next competition to be played in 2020.

-- In addition, the UEFA Nations League will provide teams with another chance to qualify for the UEFA EURO final tournament, with four sides qualifying for Euro 2020 through PLAY-OFF matches which will take place in March 2020 (see below), just a few months before EURO 2020 kicks-off in June 2020.
+- In addition, the UEFA Nations League will provide teams with a second chance opportunity to qualify for the UEFA EURO final tournament.
+Four nations will qualify for Euro 2020 through the Nations League PLAY-OFF matches which will take place in March 2020 (see below), just a few months before EURO 2020 kicks-off in June 2020.

 THE EURO 2020 QUALIFYING FORMAT

-The changes to UEFA EURO qualifying process, which is a separate competition from the Nations League, is now more streamlined.
-The equation is now simple: 10 groups with the top two teams in each group qualifying automatically (20 teams) and the other 4 places being awarded to UEFA Nations League play-off winners.
-This will total a 24-team Euro 2020 Final Tournament (there will be no host nation for Euro 2020).
+The UEFA EURO qualifying process, which is a separate competition from the Nations League, is now more streamlined.
+The format is simple: There will be 10 qualifying groups formed with the top two teams from each group qualifying automatically (20 teams) for EURO 2020.
+The other 4 places will be awarded to the UEFA Nations League play-off winners, totaling the 24 teams in the Euro 2020 Final Tournament (there will be no host nation for Euro 2020).